skverma618/Nest-Practice/README.md

+# NestJS Overview

-Express js is very minimilist and unopinionated.
-IT does not force MVC pattern, but Nest does.
-ALso, it forces, Typescript.
+Express.js is minimalist and unopinionated.
+It does not enforce MVC pattern, unlike NestJS which enforces both MVC and TypeScript usage.

-## commands to get started:
+## Getting Started

+Install NestJS CLI globally and create a new project:

 `npm i -g @nestjs/cli
 nest new project-name`